JoshNotWright/WoolToString/README.md

 # WoolToString

-A simple spigot plugin that allows users to create string from wool in the crafting table.
+A simple spigot plugin that allows users to create string from white wool in the crafting table.